dheera/python-belleds/README.md

 for light in lights:

-  # set color and brightness together
+  # set color and brightness together with an RGBA tuple
-  light.color = (255, 0, 0, 0)
+  light.color = (255, 0, 0, 255)

   sleep(1)

-  # set color only
+  # set color only with an RGB tuple
   light.color = (0, 255, 0)

   sleep(1)

-  # use a hex string if you feel like
+  # use hex strings if you feel like
   light.color = '#0080CC'

   sleep(1)